earth-insights/ClassTrans/README.md

 ## &#x1F9CA; Post-processing

-In `test.py`, you can find some post-processing of the prediction masks with extra input files, which are obtained via a vision-language model [APE](https://arxiv.org/abs/2312.02153) and a class agnostic mask refinement model [CascadePSP](https://arxiv.org/abs/2005.02551).
-We provide these files in the `Class-Trans/post-process` directory, if you want to reproduce our results step by step, you can refer to the following:
+In `test.py`, you can find some post-processing of the prediction masks with extra input files, which are obtained via a vision-language model [APE](https://arxiv.org/abs/2312.02153) and a class-agnostic mask refinement model [CascadePSP](https://arxiv.org/abs/2005.02551).
+We provide these files in the `Class-Trans/post-process` directory.
+If you want to reproduce our results step by step, you can refer to the following:

 ### APE